 Worries about judgment in social circles and work

 And while the stigmas surrounding mental health and addiction are fading, there are still stigmas.
-Often a person worries what their friends, family, and co-workers will think about them if they not only know they may have a substance or alcohol issue but also how things will change after treatment.
-A person who wants to be successful in recovery must change a number of things once they leave treatment, many times this includes who they socialize with and sometimes their work environment and habits.
+Often a person worries what their friends, family, and co-workers will think about them if they not only know they may have a substance or alcohol issue but also how things will change after recovery from addiction.
+A person who wants to be successful in their recovery from addiction must change a number of things once they leave treatment, many times this includes who they socialize with and sometimes their work environment and habits.
 These anticipated changes can often produce fear and stop a person from seeking the help they need.

 Disbelief in the success of treatment